Estimated median graduate earnings based on publicly available data.

-Miami University-Hamilton is a public located in Hamilton, Ohio.
+Miami University-Hamilton is a Public University located in Hamilton, Ohio.
 The university enrolls approximately 2,043 students.
 It has a graduation rate of 24.9%, reflecting its student outcomes.

-Graduates of Miami University-Hamilton earn a median salary of $55,076 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts Miami University-Hamilton graduates 22% above the national median.
+Graduates of Miami University-Hamilton earn a median salary of $55,076 per year 10 years after starting college.
+This puts Miami University-Hamilton graduates 22% above the US national average of $45,000.

 Tuition at Miami University-Hamilton is $7,491 for in-state students and $19,407 for out-of-state students.
 The average net price after financial aid is $11,286 per year.